oamer1/GildedRose-Refactoring-Kata-Python/README.md

 The main idea of this problem , you are working with legacy code with no tests !
 You are asked to add a feature , and handed the code requirements .
 To add a feature, you must :
-1- Understand requirements
+1. Understand requirements
-2- Write a good test suite
+2. Write a good test suite
-3- Refactor code without breaking and never altering Item class otherwise a goblin devloper will devour you .
+3. Refactor code without breaking and never altering Item class otherwise a goblin devloper will devour you .
 (This is meant to impose constrain on you so you respect the interface and do not break other legacy code that depend on it)
-4-Finally add the feature !!
+4. Finally add the feature !!

 ## Resources
 - Amazing Ruby refactoring talk by Sandi Metz [All the Little Things by Sandi Metz](https://www.youtube.com/watch?v=8bZh5LMaSmE&t=1228s)